ntrotner/otp-filemanager/README.md

   * Set `ISSUER` to your service name with URL compatible characters
   * Set `PERIOD` to seconds a OTP is valid
   * Set `MAXFILESIZEMB` to set the max size for an uploaded file
+  * Set `MODIFIER` to set how the files and users are managed
 2. `go run main.go`